andrewchambers/hafs/README.md

 ### Ideal use cases

-In general this filesystem is greate for configuration files and metadata that must be kept consistent across a whole cluster while also tolerating server failure.
+In general this filesystem is good for configuration files and metadata that must be kept consistent across a whole cluster while also tolerating server failure, it is not great at handling large volumes of data or having high write throughput (unless you use the s3 backed file feature).

 ## Features